walac/walac.github.io/_posts/2016-08-23-java-faster-than-cpp.md

 ![Not Bad](/images/cppjava/notbad.jpg)

 Can we make this better?
-Hrm, let's profile it one more time, but this time, we will profile decompression, since it is still slower than its Java
+Hrm, lets profile it one more time, but this time, we will profile decompression, since it is still slower than its Java
 counterpart: